KAPE is pleased to announce the 2018

 Pictured above giving her the award is left to right, KAPE Ambassador and long time member Regina Petrey Huff, Amanda Croley, and Scholarship Committee Chair Joann Durham.
 Thank you, Mrs. Croley!

-Today’s Professional Development Scholarship recipient is Cynthia Cain, teacher at Paris Middle School.
+Our Professional Development Scholarship recipient is Cynthia Cain, teacher at Paris Middle School.
 Congratulations, Cynthia!

 The next scholarship recipient is Damonica Partin, media specialist at Robert Campbell Jr. High in Clark County, who won a professional development scholarship.
 Congratulations!